robinnong/kana-match/README.md

 # Kana Match
 ![Screenshot](./assets/screenshot.png)

-A beginner Japanese alphabet learning application and quiz written in vanilla Javascript.
-Currently migrating project to Vue.
+A beginner Japanese alphabet learning application and quiz built with Vue.
 A work in progress.
 Live link 👉<a href="https://robinnong.github.io/kana-match/">here</a>👈

 ## Features